nobuto-m/nobuto-m.github.io/content/post/2021/how-i-spent-the-year-end-holiday/index.md

 ### Setting up this blog

 I had some blogs so far on Blogger, Tumblr, and Medium, etc. But I wanted to have another one since Medium is getting annoying, especially when reading something on mobile.
-I believe this is the 5th one, and I'm using Hugo I've been interested in for some time and found a lovely template, [Wowchemy](https://wowchemy.com/).
+I believe this is the 5th blog.
+I'm using Hugo I've been interested in for some time, and I've found a lovely template, [Wowchemy](https://wowchemy.com/).
 I published [the first post in two years]({{< ref "/post/2020/shortcut-key-to-mute-unmute-yourself-in-zoom-or-google-meet/index.md" >}}), and I tried to fix the template's corner-case issues.
 Then the author updated those on top of my [some](https://github.com/wowchemy/wowchemy-hugo-modules/pull/2056) pull [requests](https://github.com/wowchemy/wowchemy-hugo-modules/pull/2054).
 Outstanding customizations are:
 - [showing both the original published date and the modified/updated date](https://github.com/wowchemy/wowchemy-hugo-modules/issues/2064)
 - yearly archive of the posts [by defining a new taxonomy](https://discourse.gohugo.io/t/how-to-generate-chronological-blog-archives-in-hugo/13491/6) as "year"